Text Size - Small Medium Large

 • A completed application form and required filing fee.

-Applicants applying to take the licensing examination may choose to submit the licensing fee at the same time as the examination fee, or wait until their examination results have been received to pay the licensing fee.
+• Applicants applying to take the licensing examination may choose to submit the licensing fee at the same time as the examination fee, or wait until their examination results have been received to pay the licensing fee.

-The Cemetery and Funeral Bureau requires official transcripts.
-"Official Transcripts" are transcripts sent directly from the educational institution, in a sealed envelope, to the Cemetery and Funeral Bureau at 1625 North Market Blvd., Suite S-208, Sacramento, CA 95834.
+• Official transcripts sent directly to the Cemetery and Funeral Bureau from your educational institution(s) in a sealed envelope.
+The educational institution should mail the transcripts to the Cemetery and Funeral Bureau at 1625 North Market Blvd., Suite S–208, Sacramento, CA 95834.

 The license term is one year.